 Insider Tip

-Book Kaa-Iya expeditions at least 2 weeks ahead—permits and ranger coordination take time.
-Best jaguar sighting season is August-November when animals concentrate around water sources.
-Expect basic camping conditions and temperatures exceeding 40°C. Minimum 3-4 days recommended for meaningful wildlife encounters.
+Book Kaa-Iya expeditions at least two weeks ahead, as permits and ranger coordination take time.
+The best jaguar sighting season is August to November, when animals concentrate around water sources.
+Expect basic camping conditions and temperatures above 40°C, and plan a minimum of three to four days for meaningful wildlife encounters.

 10-12 hours from US/Europe